Waiheke's bountiful bottom end

-A quick run along either the north or south coast of Waiheke Island (depending on the wind and sea state) from the centre of Auckland is around an hour to an hour and twenty minutes for the average powerboat.
+Waiheke's bottom end; home to snapper, kingfish and scallops, is a quick run along either the north or south coast of Waiheke Island (depending on the wind and sea state) from the centre of Auckland.
+Around an hour to an hour and twenty minutes for the average powerboat.

 It’s even less if you launch the boat at Pine Harbour or Kawakawa Bay and for those who don’t make the effort to explore this area, you don’t know what you are missing.
 With stunningly beautiful bays both on Waiheke and the surrounding islands close by, it is not only a fisherman’s paradise, it is also a great place to take the whole family for a day on the water as the’re plenty of sandy sheltered bays for lunch and a swim.